Vrilya/facetwitch/README.md

 To shut down the script, simply stop the script execution in your Python environment or press Ctrl+C in the terminal.

----

-Remember that this README assumes that the reader has a certain amount of knowledge about Python programming, using session cookies, and OAuth tokens.
-If your users may not have this knowledge, you might want to include additional information or links to tutorials.